 1997: Zouabri acquired a new ideology.
 Though admitting that jihad was becoming less popular with the population, GIA this year would launch actions more bloody than ever before.
 Thousands of civilians were killed and mutilated, even children and babies.

-September: Zouabri declares that anyone not joining the GIA were impious.
+— September: Zouabri declares that anyone not joining the GIA was impious.

-1998: Splinter in the GIA, where many members form the more moderate GSPC, which would take over GIA's influence.
+1998: Splinter in the GIA, where many members from the more moderate GSPC, which would take over GIA’s influence.

-1999: Amnesty is offered by President Abdelaziz Bouteflika, and possibly 85% of GIA's members accepts the offer, and leaves GIA.
+1999: Amnesty is offered by President Abdelaziz Bouteflika, and possibly 85% of GIA’s members accept the offer and leaves GIA.

 2002 February: Zouabri is killed by security forces.
-Rachid Abou Tourab becomes new emir.
+Rachid Abou Tourab becomes a new emir.

 2004 July: Tourab killed.
-Nourredine Boudiafi becomes new emir.
+Nourredine Boudiafi becomes a new emir.

 2005 November: Boudiafi is arrested by Algerian security forces.